samblake00/samblake00/README.md

 I am a Software Engineer with Maxar Technologies with a background in applied geography and programming.
 I´m based in Fort Collins, Colorado.

 Since 2018 I've been living and breathing software development, remote sensing, and GIS.
-I've had the opportunity to immerse myself in many different projects, all while helping to make map this world using code. ✨
+I've had the opportunity to immerse myself in many different projects, all while helping to map this world using code. ✨

 <details>
 <summary>In Summary</summary>